fleschutz/PowerShell/Docs/cd-root.md

-## cd-root.ps1 - Change the working directory to the root directory (C:\ on Windows)
+## cd-root.ps1 - Sets the working directory to the root directory (C:\ on Windows)

-cd-root.ps1
+This script changes the working directory to the root directory (C:\ on Windows).

 ## Parameters
 ```powershell